 De Botton is right when he says that religion is false.
-His claim that it is useful is somewhat true, but it is unclear that this is a good thing.
-Sure, many people get their morality, community, and comfort from religious practices, but Nazis and the Ku Klux Klan members get theirs from group practices too!
-Lest one bristles at the comparison, religions have much blood on their hands.
-The point is that useful is not the same thing as beneficial—alcohol is useful to alcoholics as are guns to psychopaths.
+His claim that it is useful may be partially true, but it is unclear whether this is a good thing.
+Sure, many people get their morality, community, and comfort from religious practices, but Nazis and the Ku Klux Klan get theirs from group practices too.
+Lest one bristle at the comparison, religions have much blood on their hands.
+The point is that useful is not the same as beneficial—alcohol is useful to alcoholics as are guns to psychopaths.

-In fairness to de Botton, he believes that some religious practices are beneficial.
-Of course the same can be said of almost any practice—beating my wife may sometimes be beneficial, perhaps she’ll respond to her beating by saying “thanks I needed that.”
+In fairness to de Botton, he believes that only some religious practices are beneficial.
+Still, the same can be said of almost any practice—beating one’s wife may sometimes be beneficial, perhaps she’ll respond to her beating by saying “thanks I needed that.”
 The question is whether a practice is generally beneficial, whether it causes more harm than good.
-Needless to say, many thinkers have found the claim that religious practices cause more harm than good to be false.
+Needless to say, many thinkers have found the claim that religious practices cause more harm than good to be true.
 Count me among them.

 There is also the question of whether the rituals and traditions can be adopted by secularists, or whether they will retain their power when stripped of religious superstitions.
 Now if a religious practice passes the test of scientific respectability, meditation for instance, then by all means employ it.
-But if gathering in large groups promotes community as well as bigotry and hatred, then I’m not so sure.
+But if gathering in large groups promotes community but bigotry and hatred as well, then I’m not so sure.
 Applying such tests, the only remnants of religious traditions left will be the few that are scientifically respectable.
-In that case the best way to proceed in the search for meaning would be continued investigations into the field of positive psychology, happiness studies, and other scientific studies of how people can live happier and more meaningful lives.
-That de Botton does not discuss this is a gross oversight.
+In that case, the best way to proceed in the search for meaning would be continued investigations into the field of positive psychology, happiness studies, and other scientific studies of how people can live happier and more meaningful lives.
+That de Botton does not discuss this is an oversight.

-In my view William James offered the best defense of religion with his pragmatic argument in “The Will to Believe.”
-As long as religious beliefs and practices work for us, why not believe and practice?
+In my view, William James offered the best defense of religion with his pragmatic argument in “The Will to Believe.”
+As long as religious beliefs and practices work for us, why not believe and practice them?
 Ideas, as he said, are to be judged by their “cash value.”
 The problem is that this allows us to believe and practice whatever we want.
-The history of religious war, cruelty and torture testify to the problems with doing so.
+The history of religious war, cruelty, and torture testify to the problems with doing so.
 In the end, scientific studies of human nature are the key to understanding what is beneficial to society, and all of us, religious and non-religious alike, would be best served to heed their advice.